Family Centered Early Supports & Services

 A: The family, the FCESS providers, and anyone else the family wishes to include develop an Individualized Family Support Plan (IFSP).
 This plan reflects the family’s and child’s strengths, needs, and priorities, as identified by the family and the evaluation team.
 The IFSP defines goals and identifies strategies for attaining those goals.
-Services include parent teaching, “carry over” activities designed to help parents support their child’s development between home visit/therapy sessions.
+Services include parent coaching, and “carry over” activities designed to help parents support their child’s development between home visit/therapy sessions.

 Q: If my child is eligible, where will services be provided?

 A: Services are provided in a natural setting such as the child’s home or child care.
-Parent education is at the heart of FCESS, so, whenever it is possible, we prefer to have the parent(s) present when services are provided.
+Parent coaching is at the heart of FCESS, so, whenever it is possible, we prefer to have the parent(s) present when services are provided.
 This allows the parents to learn strategies to carry over activities throughout the child’s daily life.
 After every visit, progress notes, along with any suggested activities for the week, are written up and a copy is given to parents.

 Q: How many providers will be working with my child?

 A: A child eligible for the program will have a primary provider who will work with him or her across all areas of development.
 A child’s primary provider may consult with other therapists or educators as necessary to be sure all of a child’s developmental needs are met.
 Having one consistent provider allows children to feel comfortable with and form a solid relationship with him or her.
 We believe this approach results in ESS services being provided in a seamless, efficient, and comfortable manner for the whole family.

 Q: If FCESS services are available from birth to age three, does that mean my child will automatically receive services until his/her third birthday?